tien2020le2020/MSPD-ML/README.md

 # Introduction

+This repository presents the 3rd place solution for the MSPD Machine Learning [Contest](https://github.com/TILOS-AI-Institute/Multi-Source-Prim-Dijkstra/tree/main/contest).

-For this assignment, we developed a machine learning model to predict the vertices that should serve as the sources.
+The approach is purely based on AI.
+A machine learning model is built to predict the vertices that should serve as the sources.

 # Train
 ## Target creation